A Combinatorial Description of the Knot Concordance Invariant Epsilon: Preliminaries on and Grid Homology:

 A grid state $\mathbf{x}$ is a one-to-one correspondence between horizontal and vertical circles on the grid torus, equivalently an n-tuple $\mathbf{x}=\{x_1, x_2, \dotsc , x_n\}$ where each $x_i$ comes from the intersection points of horizontal and vertical circles.
 The set of grid states is denoted by $S(\mathbb{G})$.
 Now given $\mathbf{x}$, $\mathbf{y} \in S(\mathbb{G})$ such that they differ at exactly $n-2$ coordinates, we say $r$ is an empty rectangle from $\mathbf{x}$ to $\mathbf{y}$ and denote the set of empty rectangles by $r \in$ Rect$^0(\mathbf{x}, \mathbf{y})$ if; \begin{itemize} \item $Int(r) \cap \mathbf{x} = Int(r) \cap \mathbf{y} = \emptyset $ \item $\partial (\partial_h)= \mathbf{y} - \mathbf{x}$ and $\partial (\partial_v)= \mathbf{x} - \mathbf{y}$ where $\partial_h$ and $\partial_v$ denote horizontal and vertical boundaries respectively. \end{itemize}

-For our purposes, we will focus on the versions of the grid homology that are referred as \textit{filtered grid complex} and \textit{collapsed grid homology for links} in \cite{manolescu2009combinatorial}, denoted by $\mathcal{GC^-}(\mathbb{G})$ and $cGH^-(\mathbb{G}) $ respectively.
-We slightly modify the boundary map of $\mathcal{GC^-}(\mathbb{G})$ and reduce it to a single $U$-action as follows;

-This complex is also equipped with two gradings, Maslov and Alexander grading.
+For a given grid state $\mathbf{x} \in S(\Grid)$, we can define Maslov and Alexander gradings.
 Both of these gradings can be calculated by a function on the planar realization of the grid diagram.
 The candidate function is constructed in \cite{ozsvath2015grid} and calculates the Maslov grading as follows for $\mathbf{x} \in S(\mathbb{G})$;

 where $\mathcal{J}(A,B)$ is a symmetrization of the function $\mathcal{I}(A,B)$ which counts the number of elements of $B$ that lie in the North-East of the elements of $A$.
 Using this, we can also define the following Alexander grading function;